 Before proceeding with the demolition and/or burning of a flood-damaged structure, there are a number of essential steps that should be taken to ensure protection of public health and the environment.
-Title 129 – Nebraska Air Quality Regulations authorizes the Nebraska Department of Environmental Quality (NDEQ) to issue open fire permits for the purpose of the destruction of materials after cleanup from a natural disaster (Title 129, Chapter 30 §002.07F) when there are no other practical means of disposal (Title 129, Chapter 30 §002.08).
+Title 129 – Nebraska Air Quality Regulations authorizes the Nebraska Department of Environment and Energy (NDEE) to issue open fire permits for the purpose of the destruction of materials after cleanup from a natural disaster (Title 129, Chapter 30 §002.07F) when there are no other practical means of disposal (Title 129, Chapter 30 §002.08).

 It is important to note that failure to follow these steps could jeopardize individual assistance that may be provided by federal or state programs.
 (See Federal Disaster Assistance list at the end of this document.)

-The Nebraska Department of Health and Human Services (NDHHS), Nebraska State Fire Marshal’s Office (NSFM), and Nebraska Department of Environmental Quality (NDEQ) have specific statutory responsibilities when it comes to ensuring proper: asbestos inspection and removal; open burning; and solid waste disposal.
+The Nebraska Department of Health and Human Services (NDHHS), Nebraska State Fire Marshal’s Office (NSFM), and Nebraska Department of Environment and Energy (NDEE) have specific statutory responsibilities when it comes to ensuring proper: asbestos inspection and removal; open burning; and solid waste disposal.
 These agencies have put together this guidance document and attached forms necessary to assist individuals and communities with flood damaged structures that may be disposed by burning.

 If you are considering demolishing and/or burning a structure with flood damage, the following procedures must be followed: